Joseph A. Lombardo

 Accusations of domestic violence can tear a family apart, and a domestic violence conviction will change your life forever.
 If you want to protect your rights and do what is best for your family after being charged with domestic violence, you want an attorney who will fight to prevent the filing of charges, fight to have charges dismissed, and if necessary, fight for your rights in court.
-The Law Offices of Joseph Lombardo has both prosecuted and defended domestic violence cases.
+Lombardo Law Group, LLC has both prosecuted and defended domestic violence cases.

-The Law Offices of Joseph Lombardo has handled domestic violence cases involving all types of relationships, including spouses, domestic partners, boyfriends/girlfriends, and family members.
+Lombardo Law Group, LLC has handled domestic violence cases involving all types of relationships, including spouses, domestic partners, boyfriends/girlfriends, and family members.
 We have protected the rights of both men and women accused of domestic violence.

 The sooner you take action, the more we can do to protect your rights.
 If you contact us before charges are filed, we can often secure exonerating information from the accusing partner or other witnesses which can result in charges not being filed.
 It is much harder to have a case dismissed after charges have been filed; although we have successfully done that as well.